teserakt-io/e4wasm-demo/README.md

 ## Demo application

-The demonstration application aims to simulate IoT devices connected over a MQTT broker, giving to the user the opportunity to publish and receive messages, either in clear text or protected with E4.
-It also provides a platform to further test the E4 commercial features from our [public demo](https://console.demo.teserakt.io), such as key rotation, and so without any installation prerequisite.
+The demonstration application aims to simulate IoT devices connected over a MQTT broker, and gives to the user the opportunity to publish and receive messages, either in clear text or protected with E4.
+It also provides a platform to further test the E4 commercial features from our [public demo](https://console.demo.teserakt.io), such as device provisioning and key rotation, and so without any installation prerequisite.

 ## Usage

 A Makefile is provided allowing to `make build` the WASM bindings as well as the demo webserver, and also start a local server for development with `make serve`.

-A dockerfile is also available and can be built with
+A docker container is also available and can be built with
 ```
 docker build -t e4wasm:latest .
 docker run --rm -p 8888:8888 e4wasm:latest